 4. Sign and Return Your Financial Aid Award Letter

-If you filed the Free Application for Federal Student Aid (FAFSA) you should have received an official financial aid award letter from Newman.
-Award letters were mailed beginning in mid March to students who have completed the FAFSA and any supporting verification documents.
-Please make sure to review your financial aid award letter, make any changes, sign, and return to Newman University as soon as possible!
-All letters must be signed and returned even if there are no changes in order for all aid to be processed.
+If you filed the Free Application for Federal Student Aid (FAFSA), you should have received an official financial aid award letter from Newman.
+Award letters were mailed starting in January to students who have completed the FAFSA and any supporting verification documents.
+Please make sure to review your financial aid award letter, make any changes, sign and return to Newman University as soon as possible!
+All letters must be signed and returned, even if there are no changes, in order for all aid to be processed.

 5. Complete Your Housing Application or Off-Campus Housing Waiver Request

-All freshmen are required to live on campus their first year at Newman, unless your home address is within a 30 mile radius of campus and you plan to live at home with your parents.
+All freshmen are required to live on campus their first and second years at Newman, unless your home address is within a 30 mile radius of campus and you plan to live at home with a parent or legal guardian.
 Make sure to complete your online housing application or the off-campus housing waiver request form.

 6. Complete your Health Forms